Kgrah/Memeventory/README.md

 Memeventory is comprised of two applications:

-1. Front end single page application built in Vue and TypeScript
+1. Frontend: single page application built in Vue and TypeScript that displays data pulled from the backend API
-2. Backend REST api Built in Go, Revel and MariaDB
+2. Backend: REST api Built in Go, Revel and MariaDB

+In the Future:
+Google tag management to classify images into meme categories Tensorflow/Keras Image classification to automatically tag images

 Memeventory's infrastructure relies on Kubernetes and will be served by GCP machines